 Download my latest Minecraft Ray Tracing Example FREE to play.
 It’s my Halloween Special where Minecraft meets Paragon.
 What the heck does that mean?
 Well.. check it out right here…

-When Nvidia announced that Real Time Ray Tracing is now supported with their RTX Technology I got hooked.
-I mean.. literally, I got addicted in testing and creating new things in 3D Design.
+When Nvidia announced that Real Time Ray Tracing will be supported with their RTX Technology I got totally hooked.
+I mean, literally, I got addicted in testing and creating new things in 3D Design.

 I am also thinking to release a new super hot and Photoreal Minecraft Shaders Texture Pack – just hang in there for a bit.
 You’ll be able to download the Minecraft Shader Pack soon.